bfreuden/kubernetes-cheat-sheet/README.md

 Disclaimer: if you only have a 1 GbE network, it is probably useless since NVMe drives are so much faster than network :-).

 OpenEBS Mayastor introduction video: https://youtu.be/EpDxWwiQp3Q

+Note: The OpenEBS team is extremely friendly and helpful on Slack (Kubernetes slack, #openebs channel)

 ### Benchmark disks and network